amiaopensource/av-python-carpentry/_episodes/06-aboutavfiles.md

 > ## What are possible flaws in this approach?
 >
 > Think about your experience with AV files and compare that to the data we generated for each file.
-> Think about your experience with AV files and compare that to the data we generated for each file.
+> What issues could you encounter when running this code against real-world collections?
 >
 > > ## Solution
 > >
-> > Files with multiple video or audio tracks.
+> > If a file has multiple video or audio tracks, this code will only report metadata from the last one it looked at.
-> > Files missing some of the fields we asking for.
+> > If a file is missing some of the fields we asking for, it's not clear what would happen.
 > {: .solution}
 {: .challenge}